Electrex/cs157a-project/README.md

 ## Docker Deployment
 * `docker network create project`
 * `docker run -p 3001:3001 -d --network=project --name=node-server electrex/node-server:2.0`
-        * This will pull and run the publicly available image for the server
 * `docker run -p 3000:3000 -d --network=project --name=react-client electrex/react-client:2.0`
-        * This will pull and run the publicly available image for the frontend